noiselabs/configparser.php/README.md

 ### Iterate

-Because ConfigParser implements `IteratorAggregate` it is possible to use `foreach` to loop over the configuration.
+And because ConfigParser implements `IteratorAggregate` it is also possible to use `foreach` to loop over the configuration.

 	$cfg = new ConfigParser();